 In terms of coordinating and managing repairs and installations, a property manager liaises between both parties.
 This helps to ensure the process is easy and professional.
 This cuts out any unnecessary misunderstandings, which can occur from lack of understanding or knowledge of the applicable laws.

-One thing you can be sure of is that property management specialists cater to both landlords and tenants.
+One thing you can be sure of is that real estate management specialists cater to both landlords and tenants.
 This is to ensure all parties enjoy a smooth and successful rental journey.